 And though you must try it as we have it here.
 It’d be equally fabulous spread on a bagel, layered into a sandwich, paired with lox, or smeared across ripe tomatoes.

-Tips To Make This Recipe
+Tips To Make This Whipped Goat Cheese Recipe

-- Pull out the mandolin slicer for perfectly thin slices: This is most certainly a time to put your mandolin to use.
+This is most certainly a time to put your mandolin to use.
 Putting it on its about a 1/16-inch setting will give you paper-thin sweet potato slices that will crisp up nicely.

-- Use store-bought chips in a pinch: Of course, if you’re short on time, you can 100% use some store-bought root vegetable chips instead.
+Of course, if you’re short on time, you can 100% use some store-bought root vegetable chips instead.
 Of course, they won’t have the paprika goodness that the homemade ones will have but they’ll work all the same.

-- Use fruity olive oil: If you have a few types of olive oil on hand, we’d recommend using a fruity or buttery style here as the greener Tuscan-style olive oils that are higher in phenols may overwhelm the other flavors in the dish.
+If you have a few types of olive oil on hand, we’d recommend using a fruity or buttery style here as the greener Tuscan-style olive oils that are higher in phenols may overwhelm the other flavors in the dish.

-- Make it all ahead of time: This is the ultimate entertaining recipe because it can be made ahead of time.
+This is the ultimate entertaining recipe because it can be made ahead of time.
 Make the whipped goat cheese up to 4 days ahead but let it come to room temperature before serving so it’s nice and spreadable.

 What To Serve With This Recipe